dhlab-epfl/dhSegment/README.md

 The [installation procedure](https://dhsegment.readthedocs.io/en/latest/start/install.html)
 and examples of usage can be found in the documentation (see section below).

+## Demo
+Have a try at the [demo](https://dhsegment.readthedocs.io/en/latest/start/demo.html) to train (optional) and apply dhSegment in page extraction using the `demo.py` script.

 ## Documentation

 *Under construction*

-The documentation is available on [readthedoc](https://dhsegment.readthedocs.io/).
+The documentation is available on [readthedocs](https://dhsegment.readthedocs.io/).

 ##
 If you are using this code for your research, you can cite the corresponding paper as :